-For dust removal, it comes with a dust box, which does a pretty good job, but if you want to up the dust removal game, you can hook it up to a shop vac.
+It comes with a dust collector box for dust removal, which does a pretty good job, but if you want to up the dust removal game, you can hook it up to a shop vac.
 As it comes with two vacuum adaptors, you shouldn’t have a problem here.

-Although not designed for a professional type of work, it’s a excellent sander and exceptional value for money that will handle any DIY jobs.
+Although not designed for a professional type of work, it’s an excellent sander and exceptional value for money that will handle any DIY jobs.
 Plus, it has terrific user reviews on Amazon.

 Dust removal is pretty good even with the dust box that comes off easily and empties with a few shakes.
 The see-through plastic allows you to control how full the box is, and the filter catches most of the dust, making the workspace almost spotless.

-If you don’t like to work with a box, the adapter that comes with it allows for attaching the shop vac if you want to.
+If you don’t like to work with a box, the adapter that comes with it allows for attaching the sander to the shop vac if you want to.